General information

 The overall learning objectives which guide Part I and Part II of the course are:

-- Applicable skills (assessing tools for a Strategic Action Plan)
+- Strengthen applicable skills (assessing tools for a Strategic Action Plan)

 Throughout the course (Part I and II), you will critically reflect on which strategies work in which contexts and the reasons behind them.